Rewards Fuel Retention

-Of course, designing a loyalty program is no small undertaking.
+Of course, designing a loyalty program – also known as reward programs – is no small undertaking.
 While a good loyalty program can stimulate sales, a poorly executed one can diminish revenue and disenfranchise customers.

 The following are five of the best examples of retailers with efficient, well-executed loyalty programs.

 1. Neiman Marcus